Article I – NAME

 Section 2.
 No discrimination shall be shown toward individual members or applicants for membership because of age, race, religious or political beliefs or activities.

 Section 3.
-If at least three fourths (3/4) of the board determines that a member’s actions are detrimental to the Association, the board will refer their membership status to a vote by the membership.
+If a majority of the board determines that a member’s actions are detrimental to the Association, the board will refer their membership status to a vote by the membership.

 Section 4.
 Any person who has served a recognized Beekeepers’ Association or beekeeping in general, long and faithfully, may be honored with an honorary membership by a majority vote of members present.
 The name of a candidate for Honorary Membership must be presented at a meeting prior to voting.
 The Honorary Member will not have voting privileges but will have free lifetime membership in the association.